 Starting back in the late 1980’s as a way of reducing costs and expanding business, outsourcing is now a fully-fledged industry and growing by the day.

-The past decade has seen a significant rise in outsourcing as advancements in Iot (Internet of Things) applications and modern technology such as AI (Chatbot Web Services), blockchain and AR, has forced a demand for specialized IT and development skills that are either too expensive, or not available locally.
+The past decade has seen a significant rise in outsourcing as advancements in Iot (Internet of Things) applications and modern technology such as AI (Chatbot Development Services), blockchain and AR, has forced a demand for specialized IT and development skills that are either too expensive, or not available locally.

 Does outsourcing work?